psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 - "Work locally to create a dataset"
 - "Introduce basic datalad commands"
 keypoints:
-- "TBD"
+- "With version control, lineage of all files is preserved"
+- "You can record and revert changes made to the dataset"
+- "DataLad can be used to version control a dataset and all its files"
+- "You can manually save changes with `datalad save`"
+- "You can use `datalad download-url` to preserve file origin"
+- "You can use `datalad run` to capture outputs of a command"
+- "Large files are annexed, and protected from changes"
 ---

 > ## Dev note
 >
-> This chapter should introduce the following datalad commands:
+> The goal of this chapter is to introduce the following datalad commands:
 > - datalad help
 > - datalad create
 > - datalad save
-> - datalad run (?)
+> - datalad run
 >
 > And the following things:
 > - binary vs text distinction
 > - git log (tig)
 >
 > The content / narrative is based on the [introduction to datalad for Yale](https://handbook.datalad.org/en/latest/code_from_chapters/yale.html) chapter from the handbook.
->
-> Work in Progress
 {: .callout}

 ## Setting up